AmaiamUlHaque/Pacemaker/DCM/docs/README_GUI.md

 - This is Deliverable 1 which focuses on the GUI frontend only
 - Hardware communication features show placeholders and will be implemented in future deliverables
+- The interface now uses a soft pink background throughout the dashboard to improve visual clarity
 - The "Disconnected (No Hardware)" status is expected for this deliverable